 Participant observation is one of the oldest methods in anthropological studies, especially in the field of ethnographic studies, and has been used extensively as a data collection method for more than a century now.
-Go more deeper into the participant observation method, which is the focus of this unit, the researcher needs to build a bond, empathy with the members of the group to have an exchange which is as if he was \living' the same reality.
-BERNARD (1994) - defines participant observation as the process of establishing rapport within a community and learning to act in such a way as to blend into the community so that its members will act naturally, then removing oneself from the setting or community to immerse oneself in the data to understand what is going on and be able to write about it.
+To go more deeper into the participant observation method, which is the focus of this unit, the researcher needs to build a bond, empathy with the members of the group to have an exchange which is as if he was 'living' the same reality.
+BERNARD (1994) "defines participant observation as the process of establishing rapport within a community and learning to act in such a way as to blend into the community so that its members will act naturally, then removing oneself from the setting or community to immerse oneself in the data to understand what is going on and be able to write about it."
 It will take a while for the researcher to immerse himself into the daily dynamics of that group but once done more rich observations will emerge.
-As put together by Signe Howell, -It is undertaken as open-ended inductive long-term living with and among the people to be studied, the sole purpose of which is to achieve an understanding of local knowledge, values, and practices from the -native's point of view II.
-Participant observation can also be a revelation as one can observe what people say and what they do.
-Participant observation needs the person observing to have an open, non-judgmental attitude, being interested in learning more about others, being aware of the propensity for feeling culture shock and for making mistakes, the majority of which can be overcome, being a careful observer and a good listener, and being open to the unexpected in what is learned' (DeWalt & DeWALT, 1998).
+As put together by Signe Howell, "It is undertaken as open-ended inductive long-term living with and among the people to be studied, the sole purpose of which is to achieve an understanding of local knowledge, values, and practices 'from the "native's point of view"".
+Participant observation can be also be an eye opener as it one can observe what people say what they actually do.
+Participant observation needs the person observing to have 'an open, nonjudgmental attitude, being interested in learning more about others, being aware of the propensity for feeling culture shock and for making mistakes, the majority of which can be overcome, being a careful observer and a good listener, and being open to the unexpected in what is learned' (DeWALT & DeWALT, 1998).